GuitarML/PrincePedal/README.md

 ![app](https://github.com/GuitarML/PrincePedal/blob/main/resources/background.png)

-This plugin is intended as an experiment and an example of how a pedal/amp builder (hobbyist or professional) can faithfully recreate their work in the digital world using neural networks.
+This plugin is intended as an example of how a pedal/amp builder (hobbyist or professional) can faithfully recreate their work in the digital world using neural networks.

 ## Installing the plugin